oxsecurity/megalinter/docs/config-variables-security.md

 Notes:

 - If you override SECURED_ENV_VARIABLES_DEFAULT, it replaces the default list, so it's better to only define SECURED_ENV_VARIABLES to add them to the default list !
-- Environment variables are secured for each command line called (linters, plugins, sarif formatter...) except for [PRE_COMMANDS](config-precommands.md) , as you might need secured values within their code.
+- Environment variables are secured for each command line called (linters, plugins, sarif formatter...) except for [PRE_COMMANDS](config-precommands.md) , ONLY if you define `secured_env: false` in the command.

 <!-- config-variables-security-section-end -->